tsengyuhan/fxck-in-movie/README.md

 </br>

 🐾 This is a course project for learning <a href="https://d3js.org/" target="_blank">d3.js</a> and data visualization.
+In this [documentation](/documentation.pdf), you can find out how data was processed and the visual design of the project.